garrethil/garrethil/README.md

 I’m a full-stack web developer specializing in the MERN stack and developing skills in AWS cloud solutions.
 With experience in both RESTful and GraphQL APIs, I have built scalable applications, following agile methodologies alongside other developers, as well as working solo, collaborating with designers to deliver sleek, responsive designs.

-- 🌱 **Currently learning**: TypeScript and AWS S3 file storage solutions.
+- 🌱 **Currently learning**: TypeScript and AWS S3 data storage solutions.
 - 🔗 **Portfolio**: [Garret Hildebrandt](https://garrethildebrandt.netlify.app/)